pcmarts/Collab-Room-Telegram-App/docs/api/README.md

 ## Authentication

-All API endpoints use Telegram WebApp authentication.
-The Telegram user data is sent in the `x-telegram-init-data` header, which is verified by the backend.

-> **Note:** As of version 1.0.1, development fallback users have been removed to enforce strict authentication.
-All API requests must include valid Telegram authentication headers.
+The Collab Room uses a robust authentication system with multiple fallback mechanisms to ensure reliable user identification across all API endpoints:

+1. **Primary Authentication**: Telegram WebApp authentication via the `x-telegram-init-data` header
+2. **Fallback Mechanism**: Direct Telegram User ID via the `x-telegram-user-id` custom header
+3. **Session-based Authentication**: Express session cookies for maintaining login state between requests

+### Authentication Flow

+1. When a user first opens the app through Telegram, their Telegram data is verified and stored in both:
+   - Server-side session
+   - Client-side localStorage (Telegram user ID only)

+2. For each subsequent request, the authentication system tries multiple methods in order:
+   - First checks the session cookie
+   - If session is invalid/expired, checks the `x-telegram-init-data` header
+   - If both fail, falls back to the `x-telegram-user-id` header

+> **Note:** As of version 1.4.7, the system uses the client-side cached Telegram user ID as a fallback when session cookies change, ensuring persistent authentication without requiring re-authentication through Telegram.

 ### Authentication Best Practices